Rome-Blockchain-Labs/terminal-library/WalletContext/README.md

 4. SUPPORTED_WALLETS - An object map that contains all supported wallets by the package.

 ## Quick Start
+1. `yarn add @romeblockchain/wallet`
+2. If using React add 2 the following env variables.
+REACT_APP_INFURA_KEY and REACT_APP_ALCHEMY_KEY
+3. if using Next JS add 2 the following env variables instead.
+INFURA_KEY and ALCHEMY_KEY.

+## Demo

 1. Check /example folder for React example